About the gallery

-Since its founding in 1991, Andréhn-Schiptjenko has consistently been committed to working in an international arena.
+Since its foundation in 1991, Andréhn-Schiptjenko has been committed to working internationally.

 The gallery represents emerging and established contemporary international artists in the long term, presenting painting, sculpture, photography and video, as well as installation-based and site-specific work.

 Recently Andréhn-Schiptjenko has broadened its scope to include collaborative and multidisciplinary projects.
 In 2019 the gallery expanded its international reach with the opening of their second space in Paris.